Globalization and European Economies C

 Adrian Mongan- current students use canvas inbox.

 |Time & Place:||

-Globalization is reshaping the world.
+Globalization has been reshaping the world for many years now.
 What can economics say about the new (and old) consequences of globalization?
-In this course, we study the forces behind globalization using economic theories of international trade, capital markets, institutions and labor economics.
+In this course, we study the forces behind globalization.
 A special focus will be on Europe and the EU, the Euro, global competitiveness, the financial crisis and the present economic outlook.
 We will examine consequences of economic integration and barriers of markets in goods, factors of production, and financial flows and the impacts of increased interdependence in these markets for economic policy decisions in Europe and the world.
 We will ask and discuss questions such as whether globalization promotes economic growth, how income distribution is affected, winners and losers of globalization, if free capital flows undermine macroeconomic stability and how government institutions should or could adjust their powers and responsibilities.

 We will go on study tours in Denmark and abroad and gain real-life perspectives from experts to the theories.
 The study tours will provide ample room for reflection outside of class rooms on the topics and theories studied in class.
 The course also includes guest lectures and expert panel discussions.

 At the end of this course you should be able to: